inetfuture/blog/source/_posts/2015-03-18-selenium-terms-explained.md

 Selenium was pretty confusing for me at the beginning, too many terms, Selenium RC, Selenium WebDriver, RemoteWebDriver, chromedriver, firefoxdriver, Selenium Server, selenium-server-standalone, Selenium Grid, language bindings, etc. So I'll try to explain them from my perspective here, in short, hope it can be helpful to others searching around.

+Selenium is a suite of tools to automate web browsers across many platforms, in case of you have never heard of it.

 # Selenium RC

 Selenium project was started by Jason Huggins in 2004 at ThoughtWorks.